MakinaHQ/docs/docs/contracts/core/interfaces/IPreDepositVault.sol/interface.IPreDepositVault.md

 ### maxDeposit

-Maximum amount of assets that can currently be deposited in the vault.
+Maximum amount of deposit tokens that can currently be deposited in the vault.

 ```solidity
 function maxDeposit() external view returns (uint256);